 Truth be told, I haven’t found my blog or any of my books to be directly profitable.
 The first two (BrainDarts and New Design: Miami) were coffee table volumes published through Rockport Publishers and only produced a little bit of money.
 The third (Building Brand Value) was self-published and has produced real dollars but mostly because the people who invite me to speak at their conferences often buy 300 or 3,000 copies at a time to give to their attendees.
 Believe me, the hand cramps I get at the signings are a welcome price to pay for the privilege of distributing my words.

-It seems to me that book publishing is like speaking is like blogging is like painting is like recording music, and so on.
+It seems to me that is like is like blogging is like painting is like recording , and so on.
 Lots and lots of people do it and lots and lots of people do it well but very few make any money at it.
 However, since a small number do cash in, that carrot keeps the rest of us donkeys moving forward and snapping at the end of the stick.
-We read that sold his five-year-old blog, TechCrunch, to for ±$30 million and we believe we all can do it — and so thousands and thousands of people keep cranking out millions and millions of words, hoping to get their bite of the .
+We read that sold his five-year-old blog, TechCrunch, to for ±$30 million and we believe we all can do it — and so thousands and thousands of people keep cranking out millions and millions of words, hoping to get their bite of the apple.
 Ironically, what many of the bloggers are writing about are occurrences such as Arrington’s big hit and that just fuels the fire further.

 But the online world continues to grow and develop and lots of people keep trying to figure out where they’ll find their own big opportunity.
 It’s similar to almost every other craze that came before Web 2.0 — from 1627’s Dutch tulip mania to new world exploration, cyclical real estate booms, and Web 1.0.
 Except now thanks to today’s burgeoning 24-hour news cycle, we hear about it all the time.